xValentim/adk-grun-health/README.md

 ![architecture documentation](imgs/full_architecture.png)

+> Each containerized service runs independently, allowing for scalability and maintainability.
+Note that we have one branch for each cloud run service block in diagram.
+You can find more details in: `adk-server`, `mcp-server`, and `fastapi` branches.

 ### Deployment Infrastructure
 - **Google Cloud Run** for scalable containerization
 - **Docker Compose** for local development and testing